elixir-ecto/tds/README.md

 Tds supports SQL instances by passing `instance: "instancename"` to the connection options.

+### Other options
+#### `snapshot_isolation: true`
+Set this option to enable snapshot isolation on the database level.
+Requires connecting with a user with appropriate rights.
+More info [here](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/snapshot-isolation-in-sql-server).

 ## Data representation

 | TDS      | Elixir                                                         |